-(h) A person whose license issued under this chapter or chapter 4-156 has been revoked for cause;
+(h) A person whose license issued under this chapter or Chapter 4-156 has been revoked for cause;

-- (aa) Any premises for which a liquor license renewal has been denied, within the 12 months before the applicant submits an application for issuance or renewal of such license, under Section 4-60-041. - (bb) A person who has failed to timely implement or has violated any applicable plan of operation, plan of corrective action, plan of conduct under Section 4-156-330, or nuisance abatement plan, or who has failed to timely implement any reasonable steps to correct one or more objectionable conditions under Section 4-4-313.
+(aa) Any premises for which a liquor license renewal has been denied, within the 12 months before the applicant submits an application for issuance or renewal of such license, under Section 4-60-041.

+(bb) A person who has failed to timely implement or has violated any applicable plan of operation, plan of corrective action, plan of conduct under Section 4-156-330, or nuisance abatement plan, or who has failed to timely implement any reasonable steps to correct one or more objectionable conditions under Section 4-4-313.

 SECTION 5.
-Section 4-60-024 of the Municipal Code of Chicago is hereby amended by deleting the language struck through, and inserting the language underscored, as follows:
+Section 4-60-024 of the Municipal Code of Chicago is hereby amended by deleting the language struck through, and by adding the language underscored, as follows:

-4-60-024 Lapse of license - Transfer of Interest.
+4-60-024 Lapse of license - Transfer of interest.

-Whenever the liquor license for a premises located within an area described in Section 4-60-022 or Section 4-60-023 lapses for failure to renew, is denied renewal under Section 4-60-041, or is revoked for cause, no new license shall be issued for that premises, unless the premises is a sports stadium with a seating capacity greater than 3,000 persons, a restaurant, or a hotel, or is operated by the metropolitan pier and exhibition authority.
+Whenever the liquor license for a premises located within an area described in Section 4-60-022 or Section 4-60-023 lapses for failure to renew, is denied renewal under Section 4-60-041, or is revoked for cause, no new license shall be issued for that premises, unless the premises is a sports stadium with a seating capacity greater than 3,000 persons, an Outdoor Entertainment Venue as defined in Section 4-60-010, a casino, as that term is defined in 230 ILCS 10/4, a restaurant, or a hotel, or is operated by the metropolitan pier and exhibition authority.
 If the premises is any of the foregoing, any new license shall be limited to sale of alcoholic liquor for consumption on the premises.
 Nothing in Section 4-60-022 or Section 4-60-023 prevents or prohibits the issuance of an additional license to allow continued operation of an existing business within an area specified in either section by a new licensee, if the license is of the same type and if the successor licensee is any of the following: (a) the legal spouse of the prior licensee at the time of application for the new license; or (b) a parent, natural or adopted child of the prior licensee; or (c) an heir of the prior licensee by intestate succession, or a testamentary devisee of the prior licensee, and, after the death of the prior licensee, has thereby received the prior owner's interest in the licensed business; or (d) any other person who already shares ownership in the licensed business, or is acquiring less than five percent of the shares of a corporate licensee; or (e) any other person who is acquiring the licensed business by purchase.

 SECTION 6.
-Section 4-60-040 of the Municipal Code of Chicago is hereby amended by deleting the language struck through, and inserting the language underscored, as follows:
+Section 4-60-040 of the Municipal Code of Chicago is hereby amended by deleting the language struck through, and by adding the language underscored, as follows: